Endodontics in New City, NY

 Endodontics

 The term “root canal” is actually an anatomical one, describing the hollow space within the root of each tooth.
-It’s long and narrow, so we call it a canal.
-However, most people use this term to describe the dental procedure root canal treatment, or RCT.
+It is long and narrow, so we call it a canal.
+However, most people use this term to describe the dental procedure, root canal therapy, or RCT.
+This is one of the most common procedures performed by endodontists.

-A root canal treatment removes the pulp tissue from the hollow chamber inside the tooth, cleans the interior surface of the root, and fills it with an inert material (one that does not cause any reaction or rejection by the body).
-Because of wide variations in root anatomy, root canals can be very simple — or very complex.
-Some roots have canals that twist and turn and branch off, making the root canal treatment quite complicated.
+Root canal therapy involves the removal of the pulp tissue from the hollow chamber inside the tooth, cleaning the interior surface of the root, and filling it with an inert material that does not cause any reaction or rejection by the body.
+The procedure replaces infected dental pulp with biocompatible materials, allowing you to keep your natural tooth and restore normal function.
+Because of wide variations in root anatomy, root canals can be very simple or very complex.
+Some roots have canals that twist, turn, and branch off, making the root canal treatment quite complicated.

 Why Do Teeth Need Root Canal Treatments?

-The pulp tissue within a tooth has a limited ability to heal itself.
-Injuries to this delicate tissue in the form of bacterial invasion (from large cavities or cracks) or trauma to the tooth can irreversibly damage the pulp tissue.
-This irreversible inflammation causes a toothache, so many people who need root canals know that they need dental treatment.
+The dental pulp within a tooth has a limited ability to heal itself and repair damage.
+Injuries to this delicate tissue in the form of bacterial invasion from a deep cavity or cracks, or trauma to the tooth, can irreversibly damage the pulp tissue.
+This irreversible inflammation often causes severe pain, so many people who need root canals know that they need dental treatment.
+When infected tissues surrounding the tooth root become inflamed, it can affect your jaw and overall oral health.

 What Other Procedures Can Our New City Endodontist Perform?